apacheignite/documentation/data-grid/sql-queries.md

 [block:callout]
 {
   "type": "info",
+  "title": "Predefined Fields",
+  "body": "In addition to all the fields marked with `@QuerySqlField` annotation, each table will have two special predefined fields: `_key` and `_val`, which represent links to whole key and value objects.
+This is useful, for example, when one of them is a primitive and you want to filter by its value.
+To do this, execute a query like `SELECT * FROM Person WHERE _key = 100`."
+}
+[/block]

+[block:callout]
+{
+  "type": "info",
   "title": "Scala Annotations",
   "body": "In Scala classes, the `@QuerySqlField` annotation must be accompanied by the `@field` annotation in order for a field to be visible for Ignite, like so:  `@(QuerySqlField @field)`. \n\nAlternatively, you can also use the `@ScalarCacheQuerySqlField` annotation from the `ignite-scalar` module which is just a type alias for the `@field` annotation."
 }